-The pretest and posttest results for problem solving for the experimental group and the control group were compared using the independent t-test.
-This is to ensure that the two groups were at the same level before the experiment and after the treatment the post test results were also compared for the two groups, to establish whether the use of the Ekwale Ada model had an impact on the students using the independent t-test.
+The pretest and posttest results for critical thinking for the experimental group and the control group were compared using the independent t-test.
+This is to ensure that the two groups were at the same level before the experiment and after the treatment the post test results were also compared for the two groups, to establish whether the use of the Ekwale Ada's model had an impact on the students using the independent t-test.

-The independent variable in this hypothesis was test groups, while the dependent variable was the students' performance in the test for problem solving.
+The independent variable in this hypothesis was test groups, while the dependent variable was the students' performance in the test for critical thinking.